EEN421/EEN421.github.io/aboutme.md

 subtitle: Who Am I?
 ---

-Hey!
-My name is Ian Hanley.
+Hi! &#128075 My name is Ian Hanley.

-As a Cybersecurity Architect and founder of Hanley Cloud Solutions, I help organizations — from startups to Fortune 500's — secure their Microsoft cloud environments through scalable, cost-effective strategies.
+I’m a **Microsoft Security Architect**, **author**, and **founder of Hanley Cloud Solutions**, where I help organizations—from startups to Fortune 500s—secure and operationalize and secure **Microsoft Defender, Sentinel, Entra, and Azure**.

-Whether aligning Zero Trust architecture, operationalizing SIEM/SOAR capabilities, or bridging business needs with technical execution, I deliver real outcomes.
-I’ve designed MSSP-ready security services, built automation frameworks that cut alert fatigue and cost, and improved visibility across the Microsoft security stack.

-I’ve also had the privilege of shaping modern SecOps at MSSPs, mentoring security architects, and helping clients get the most from Defender, Sentinel, Entra ID, and Azure.
-My approach is rooted in threat-informed defense, MITRE ATT&CK, and a healthy dose of curiosity.

-Lastly, As a father of two daughters, I know a thing or two about risk management too.

-Cheers,
-Ian D. Hanley
+Over the years, I’ve designed **MSSP-ready services**, built **automation frameworks** that reduce alert fatigue and cost, and helped clients modernize their **Zero Trust** and **SecOps** strategies through practical, threat-informed defense.
+If it involves the Microsoft security stack, there’s a good chance I’ve architected, automated, or optimized it.

+As the creator of [**DevSecOpsDad.com**](https://DevSecOpsDad.com), I share real-world lessons from the trenches—bridging the gap between hands-on engineering and strategic cybersecurity leadership.
+My book, *[Ultimate Microsoft XDR for Full Spectrum Cyber Defense](https://a.co/d/4vveVCI)*, captures that same philosophy: turning complex Microsoft security ecosystems into clear, actionable roadmaps for defenders.

+Outside of work, I’m a proud father of two daughters—and I can confidently say that parenthood has taught me more about **incident response and risk management** than any certification ever could.

 To learn more, follow me on [linkedin](https://www.linkedin.com/in/ianhanley/) or [twitter](https://twitter.com/IanDHanley).